Atsushi Miyagi

+Atsushi Miyagi (宮城淳, Miyagi Atsushi) was a Japanese tennis player.

 Career

 In 1955 Miyagi won the U.S. National Championships men's doubles title at the Longwood Cricket Club in Boston with compatriot Kosei Kamo after a five-set victory over Americans Gerald Moss and Bill Quillian.
 Hurricane Diane roared through New England in August 1955, flooding the tennis courts and delaying the tournament for a week.
 When the tournament resumed many of the leading players such as Ken Rosewall, Tony Trabert, Lew Hoad, and Vic Seixas had already left which reduced the quality of the competitors remaining in the men's doubles draw.

 Miyagi won the Japanese tennis championships in 1954, 1955, 1957, and 1960.

 Between 1952 and 1963 he played 16 times for the Japanese Davis Cup team.

 At the 1962 Asian Games in Jakarta, Indonesia he won a gold medal in the men's doubles competition with Michio Fujii and a silver medal in the men's singles competition.